doctorgu/psycopg2-client/README.md

 - Q: is it safe from SQL injection when using conditional?

-- A: yes, you can only use number, string(enclosed with `'` or `"`) and paramter name in conditional line or error raised
+- A: yes, you can only use number, string(enclosed with `'` or `"`), Python operator and paramter name in conditional line or error raised